 Cellist Nathan Chan made his musical debut at age 3 conducting the San Jose Chamber Orchestra.
 He has performed as a soloist with the San Francisco Symphony, The Royal Philharmonic and the Albany Symphony, among others.
 In 2015 Chan was a chosen artist for Fondation Louis Vuitton's Classe d'Excellence du Violoncelle with renowned cellist Gautier Capuçon.
 Nathan earned his bachelor’s degree from Columbia University and has a growing internet presence with over 6.1 million views.
 Nathan studied with Richard Aaron at The Juilliard School, where he recently earned his Master of Music.

-Before joining the Seattle Symphony in 2009, Assistant Principal Cello Meeka Quan DiLorenzo held the title of Associate Principal Cello of the Utah Symphony for five seasons.
+Before joining the Seattle Symphony in 2009, Associate Principal Cello Meeka Quan DiLorenzo held the title of Associate Principal Cello of the Utah Symphony for five seasons.

 Rowena Hammill is Associate Principal Cello of the Los Angeles Opera Orchestra.
 She has played with the Girsky String Quartet since 2012 and has enjoyed curating the Beethoven Quartet project on Vashon Island and the Club Shostakovich concerts in the Seattle area.